danna202/JS-Making-an-Interactive-Map/README.md

 # Project - Create an Interactive Map

+My location had to be made a broader area.
+There were no businesses within the defined area.

 This map utilizes the Leaflet library and Foursquare API to map the users geolocation coordinates onto a map.
 The user is then able to select a business type and have businesses add to the map.

 This project is meant to be completed independently.
 The code here may be used as a reference, but it is expected that every project will differ.